orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 Summarized:
 - "Whenever you have one of something, what if you had more of that thing"
-- "Whenever you have any iteration of things, it's unknown whether it will halt, yet you still need to be able to operate on intermediate results"
+- "Whenever you have any iteration of things (which is always), it's unknown whether it will halt, yet you still need to be able to operate on intermediate results"